GoKralj/book-club-amsterdam/README.md

 - Locations page aims to direct user to 3 main libraries also listed on home page
 - It is a clear design with heading followed by google map link window
 - Location on map is pinned for each location individually

+## Sign up

+- Sign up page features background of a book
+- Form is allocated to the left of the screen freeing the main image
+- Form requires name, last name and email address
+- It reatures button with text "Join!"